junxit/us-congress-code/title-25/chapter-14/sec-458e.md

 ### References in Text

-This subchapter, referred to in text, was in the original “this Act”, meaning Pub.
-L. 93–638, Jan.
-4, 1975, 88 Stat.
-2203, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to this subchapter.
-For complete classification of this Act to the Code, see Short Title note set out under section 450 of this title and Tables.
 The Elementary and Secondary Education Act of 1965, referred to in text, is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
 27, as amended.
 Title IX of the Act is classified generally to subchapter IX (§ 7801 et seq.) of chapter 70 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under section 6301 of Title 20 and Tables.

 ### Amendments